Vagistat-1 Side Effects

 Generic Name: tioconazole topical

-Note: This page contains side effects data for the generic drug tioconazole topical.
-It is possible that some of the dosage forms included below may not apply to the brand name Vagistat-1.
+Note: This document contains side effect information about tioconazole topical.
+Some of the dosage forms listed on this page may not apply to the brand name Vagistat-1.

 For the Consumer

 Applies to tioconazole topical: topical cream

 Along with its needed effects, tioconazole topical (the active ingredient contained in Vagistat-1) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor as soon as possible if any of the following side effects occur while taking tioconazole topical:

 - skin rash

 - or other signs of skin irritation not present before use of this medicine

 Local side effects have been commonly reported.
 These have involved the genitourinary area (occurring in up to 7% of treated patients), and have included burning, itching, and, less commonly, pain, irritation, and dryness.[Ref]